Coping With Depression During the Holidays

 5. Let Go

-If some family members have made you feel bad in the past, the chances are that it won’t change.
-But if you know what to expect, you won’t allow your buttons to be pushed.
+If some family members have made you feel bad in the past, the chances are that it will not change.
+But if you know what to expect, you will not allow your buttons to be pushed.

 6. Lean on Your Support